openvinotoolkit/openvino_notebooks/CONTRIBUTING.md

 3. If you include code from external sources in your notebook add the name, URL and license of the third party code to the `licensing/third-party-programs.txt` file.
 4. Don't use HTML for text cells, use Markdown markups instead.
+5. Add **Table of content** to top of the Notebook, it helps to get quick fist understanding of content and ease of navigation in the dev environment.
+There is no need to think about it during development, it can be built or updated after changes with `.ci\table_of_content.py`.
+Just run the script with the parameter `-s/--source`, specifying a Notebook or a folder with several notebooks as value, the changes will be applied to all of them.

 ### Notebook naming